CyanFroste/Java-application-JDBC-connectivity/Setting up connection.md

 ### Running it on Command line and checking the connection

 - Download the [connector](https://dev.mysql.com/downloads/connector/j/)
-- place the connector in the same directory as your .java and its .class file
+- place the connector.jar file in the same directory as your .java and its .class file
 - Open the dir containing the connect.java file in command prompt

 - To Compile